25 years of Ethical Consumer readers

 Readers' top ten ethical brands of the last 25 years are:

-He adds, "Many commentators have had their knives out for the Co-op Group in recent months but Ethical Consumer's readers are able to see through the spin and realise that despite some problems the Group remains an ethical business at heart"
+"Many commentators have had their knives out for the Co-op Group in recent months but Ethical Consumer's readers are able to see through the spin and realise that despite some problems the Group remains an ethical business at heart".

 We also asked our readers a number of other questions about their ethical shopping habits over the last 25 years.